Lcarames90/public_projects/README.md

 # **Public Projects**
 Analytical project portfolio to demonstrate technical proficiencies.
 1. Python Generally - Focus on Pandas.
-Numpy is applicable
+Numpy *if* applicable
 2. SQL + BigQuery - Will flash BigQuery syntax and structure & do some manipulation IN Pythonic using BigQuerySQL queries.
 3. MatPlotLib + SeaBorne - Get some data visualizations going for the housing data
 4. Regression Modeling - Maybe.

-For this project, I'll be exploring housing prices within a 3 decade span from roughly 1990 - 2024, starting with Denmark, for no specific reason other than it was available.
+For this project, I'll be exploring housing prices within a 3 decade span from roughly 1990 - 2024, starting with Denmark, for no specific reason other than it was available & interesting.

 I'll be operating outside of Kaggle as well, using open data API's & whereever else I can find housing data to aggregate and create models to glean insight.